 We developed Shape-Shifting HA Technology that controls the volume of hyaluronic acid (HA).
 With the new technology, HA shrinks via the addition of magnesium ions (Mg ions) and dramatically increases its penetration into the stratum corneum compared to normal HA.

-In promoting the research and development of cosmetics that realize a comfortable feeling, Shiseido has succeeded in the development of a material (new water-soluble polymer) that achieves an unprecedented comfortable feeling with the feature of “being rich and bodied in texture and blending smoothly into the skin during use, with a non-sticky feeling after application.”
+We have been promoting the research and development of cosmetics that realize a comfortable feeling .
+This time, Shiseido has succeeded in the development of a component (new water-soluble polymer) that achieves an unprecedented comfortable feeling with the feature of being rich and thick in texture but blending smoothly into the skin during use, with a non-sticky feeling after application.

 In order to observe the microstructures of cosmetics, we developed an observation technique using the latest electron microscope "cryo FIB-SEM."
 Since this observation technique makes it possible to observe samples at high magnification while preventing damage to the utmost limit by instantly freezing the samples, we can now observe emulsified particles in cosmetics and the dispersion state of powders "realistically," "in their true colors," and in nano order.
 In addition, the technique allows for detailed observation of the condition of the layer that forms when cosmetic material is applied on the skin (applied layer), as well as changes in the structure inside the applied layer.
 Furthermore, since it is now possible to capture 3D images of biological samples, the condition of biological samples can be observed.
 It is also widely used to evaluate the usability of cosmetic products.

 These analytical technologies support basic research and development of cosmetics, and are being provided to our customers as easy-to-understand information.